lordpaijo/imeth.cpp/README.md

 | `<imeth/shape>` | Geometric shape calculations |
 | `<imeth/base>` | Base conversions and operations |

 Categories are there to represent `headers` fitting their functionalities.
-Each category is responsible for every `headers` placed within its namespace.
+Each category is responsible for every `header` placed within its namespace.
 I'd like to call these `headers` as *chapters* since a category can consist of multiple chapters.
-You can see the usage of Imeth, its categories, and its chapters from the given examples [above](<README#Quick Start>).
+You can see the usage of Imeth, its categories, and its chapters from the given examples [above](https://github.com/lordpaijo/imeth.cpp/blob/main/README.md#quick-start).

 A clearer sight might look like this:
 ```cpp